 Tips for Fertilizing Potted Fig Trees

-When fertilizing your potted fig tree, you may want to avoid some things as it can cause your plant to die.
+When fertilizing your potted fig tree, you may want to avoid some things as they can cause your plant to die.

-You need to make sure that your fertilized fig tree is kept in a sandy location and has other neighboring plants.
+You must ensure that your fertilized fig tree is kept in a sandy location and has other neighboring plants.

-Adding fertilizers such as liquid seaweed, compost, manure tea is sufficient as a fertilizer.
+Adding fertilizers such as liquid seaweed, compost, and manure tea is sufficient as fertilizer.
 But you can also add seaweed extract once a month, from spring to summer.

 The fig trees, like many other plants, grow healthy in soil that contains organic substances.

-While organic fertilizers do not provide high levels of nutrients like synthetic ones, they do keep the environment safe and clean.
+While organic fertilizers do not provide high nutrients like synthetic ones, they keep the environment safe and clean.

-Fig trees that have been planted in pots do not need as much fertilizer as the ones planted on the ground.
+Fig trees planted in pots do not need as much fertilizer as planted on the ground.

-Over-fertilizing your fig tree can cause less fruit growth, and it makes your plant more prone to diseases, as well as pests.
+Over-fertilizing your fig tree can cause less fruit growth, making your plant more prone to diseases and pests.